Allison Betelak (she/her)

 Environmental Education & Outreach

-I graduated in 2017 with a BA in Environmental Studies from Skidmore College and moved up to Vermont soon after.
-I have five years of experience as an environmental educator, having taught in the desert, on mountains, on farms, and now a 250 acre nature center.
-Although I’m from southwestern Connecticut, I consider Vermont home and have fallen in love with the natural landscapes and communities.
-I decided to serve with Audubon Vermont through VHCB AmeriCorps because of my desire to become an accomplished naturalist and share the small wonders of the natural world with students.
-During my service, I will lead hundreds of students from all over the state in place-based, environmental education programs at the Green Mountain Audubon Center, manage the Counselor-in-Training program and Adopt-A-Trail program, and coordinate two community science initiatives: Climate Watch and Phenology.
-I am eager to be a part of a nationally recognized environmental organization and to learn from seasoned naturalists.
+Sarah graduated in 2017 with a BA in Environmental Studies from Skidmore College and moved up to Vermont soon after.
+She has five years of experience as an environmental educator, having taught in the desert, on mountains, on farms, and now a 250 acre nature center.
+Although she is from southwestern Connecticut, Sarah considers Vermont home and have fallen in love with the natural landscapes and communities.
+She decided to serve with Audubon Vermont through VHCB AmeriCorps because of her desire to become an accomplished naturalist and share the small wonders of the natural world with students.
+During her service, Sarah will lead hundreds of students from all over the state in place-based, environmental education programs at the Green Mountain Audubon Center, manage the Counselor-in-Training program and Adopt-A-Trail program, and coordinate two community science initiatives: Climate Watch and Phenology.
+She is eager to be a part of a nationally recognized environmental organization and to learn from seasoned naturalists.

 Rebekah Kuster (she/her)